 Waste covers all the things that happen, but shouldn’t happen, in any organization, including schools: all the activities that unnecessarily spend time, money, and energy, and ruin potential.

-Before diving into how to start eliminating waste from your daily routine you have to first answer the following 2 vital questions:
+Before diving into how to start eliminating waste from your daily routine, you have to first answer the following two vital questions:

 ✪ What do your customers (students) consider valuable?

 I will describe value for the student in the plainest words possible; namely the acquisition of knowledge in a manner that is fairly easy, quick, and enjoyable.
 With this definition, I mean to drive home that everything and anything that does not directly involve the student’s acquisition of knowledge is waste.